Body pulled from the water in Pawtucket

 PAWTUCKET, R.I.
-(WPRI) — Pawtucket police and fire responded to a boat landing on the Seekonk River Sunday afternoon for a report of a body in the water.
+(WPRI) — Pawtucket police and fire responded to city boat landing on the Seekonk River Sunday afternoon for a report of a body in the water.

 The area is accessed by Taft Street.